Special Experience

 Wakita Naotaka (1585-1660), the first head of the Wakita family, originally came from the Korean peninsula.
 He was brought to Japan as a child during the war and raised by Gyokusen-in as a samurai.
 It is said he was a Christian, and the "Hidden Christian Lantern" in the garden symbolizes his secret faith, which he maintained even after Christianity was banned.

-Experience the Real Japan in Kanazawa, a City of Gastronomy and History
+Experience the Essence of Kanazawa, a City of Gastronomy and History

 During the Edo period (1603-1868), Kanazawa was a major city, ranking just behind Kyoto, Edo, and Osaka.
 One of the samurai who supported the Maeda family, the lords of Kaga who founded this city, was Wakita Naokata, along with his family successors.
-This experience takes place in Gyokusen-en, a symbol of samurai culture in Kanazawa, where history is still palpable.
+This experience is set within the historic surroundings of Gyokusen-en, a symbol of samurai culture in Kanazawa, where history is still palpable.
 In this remarkable setting, you can immerse yourself in Japanese culture while savoring exquisite seasonal cuisine for a truly memorable time.

 Kanazawa Gyokusentei